Exopy/exopy/docs/source/user_guide/instruments.rst

 Assuming that somebody wrote the driver for the instrument all you will have to do will be to provide the information needed by the profile.
-The next sections will explain you how to provide those informations and how Ecpy manages them.
+The next sections will explain you how to provide those informations and how Exopy manages them.

 .. contents::